 After Roxy, a rescued Rhodesian ridgeback, joined their household, Alicia and Ed realized “a little more space in a laid-back neighborhood” would be a better fit for the family of three than Manhattan, where they were currently living.
 They set their sights on a 1,400-square-foot garden duplex in a Park Slope brownstone.
 They fell in love with the building, which had been converted to condos by a developer about a decade ago.
 Despite the high-end finishes that were chosen at that time, there were issues that had developed in the interim.
 The couple also wanted to bring the renovations in line with their tastes, and in a style more befitting a building dating from the turn of the last century.
 As Alicia put it, “We really just wanted to make the place something we loved coming home to at the end of each day.
 What we had wasn’t awful, but it wasn’t terribly practical either—we had mismatched countertops, cracked tiles in the bathroom, a lack of counter space in the master bath, and most importantly, no space in the fridge to store our wine.
 The place just lacked the ‘wow’ you would expect from a building this pretty.”

-They reached out to Sweeten—a free service matching renovating homeowners with vetted general contractors—for their contractor, while also retaining Sweeten’s Premium Services, a suite of fee-based options with a Renovation Planner to personalize their experience.
+They reached out to Sweeten—a free service matching renovating homeowners with vetted general contractors—for their contractor.
 For the couple’s custom kitchen renovation, Christina, their Sweeten Planner, was present at regular site visits and contractor meetings, providing detailed progress reports.
 Initially, the couple intended to focus their time and money on the kitchen.
 Instead, they also updated the guest and master bathrooms executing an overall vision—“a muted, classic design with a modern twist.”

 In the kitchen, this meant replacing the mismatched countertops as well as the cabinet fronts, and creatively finding space for a built-in wine fridge.
 Ed and Alicia knew that when the kitchen was renovated a decade ago the developer had used top-of-the-line materials, from custom Italian cabinetry to Viking, Miele, and Liebherr appliances; the space didn’t need a gut, simply a refresh.
 The downside of the custom Italian kitchen, however, was that none of the cabinetry was standard-sized.
 Refacing was a custom job, pushing out timelines, but it meant they could keep all the existing built-in shelving and customized organization that would have been extremely expensive to replace.
 Countertops resembling marble from Caesarstone unified the space and were chosen for their hardiness and durability.
 Ed had always wanted waterfall-edge countertops, which completed the look perfectly.